 - Create appealing names for categories/dishes and compelling descriptions of items

 - Build systems for convenience, so customers can grab meals from your operation

 Consider the following approaches to delivering healthy options:

 Consumers want to eat healthier, but their attitudes and goals in this area have shifted.
 Their approach now is more holistic and less strict, incorporating diverse ideas like “indulge occasionally” and “be more aware of additives.”
 Healthy menu options – as your customer base defines them – can be as vital to differentiating your business as signature items.

 43% of consumers buy healthy items at restaurants just because they like them!* And with many people saying that operators have gotten better at offering options with great flavor, your chance of motivating customers with health and taste claims is improving all the time.

 3) Put on a healthy halo

 Promoting even one or two high-profile items can attract customers.
-For example, touting all-natural chicken or never-frozen beef across your menu helps raise the perception for everything you serve.
+For example, touting no antibiotics ever chicken or beef across your menu helps raise the perception for everything you serve.

 4) Bring the goodies

 Incorporating “good for you” ingredients can pay off.
 Ancient grains (like quinoa and faro) and organic greens have major credibility with many diners.
 Sugary and “fake” beverages like soda are being nixed in favor of 100% fruit juice- and tea-based drinks.
 What makes sense for your customer base?
 Start with specials to test menu possibilities.